Explore schema resources in the UI

 Field properties field-properties

 When you select the name of any field in the canvas, the right rail updates to show details about that field under Field properties.
-This can include a description of the field’s intended use case, default values, patterns, formats, whether or not the field is required, and more.
+This can include a description of the field’s intended use case, Default value (informational schema metadata that is not applied during ingestion), patterns, formats, whether the field is required, and more.
+See type-specific field properties for how Default value differs from ingestion validation settings.
+When you are exploring a field group, label-related details for the selected field can also appear here; see Labels in the structure view.

 A field selected from the Commerce data type with the field properties highlighted.